 YOU MIGHT ALSO LIKE

 9 May - 2 Sep 2017

 Based on Alan Warner's 1998 novel The Sopranos, Lee Hall's adaptation takes the form of a feelgood musical play that is zippingly entertaining yet achingly human

 The StageBuy Tickets

 Directed by Vicky Featherstone and designed by Chloe Lamford, the story sparkles with wit and heart as the girls' time in the Scottish capital takes them through love, lust, loss and ends in some literal fireworks.
-With the play's original cast heading for the West End run, including Kirsty MacLaren, Melissa Allan and Frances Mayli McCann,join the girls, all from a working-class secondary school from the West Coast town of Oban as they wow to all "go mental".
+With the play's original cast heading for the West End run, including Kirsty MacLaren, Melissa Allan and Frances Mayli McCann, join the girls from a working-class secondary school on the West Coast town of Oban as they vow to all "go mental".
 With a mission for alcohol and lusty action with the nearby crew of a submarine base, the story becomes less of a moral panic tale by snobby locals, and the heroines of their own journey in a tale that refuses to condemn spirited girlhood.